cleesmith/storygrind/README.md

 storygrind uses AI to analyze your manuscripts.
 You'll need at least one API key from these providers:

-1. Create a file named `.env` in your home directory:
+1. Create a file named `.env` in your **home directory**:
    - Mac: `~/.env`
    - Windows: `C:\Users\YourUsername\.env`

 2. Open the file with TextEdit (Mac) or Notepad (Windows)

-3. Add one or more of these lines:
+3. Add at least one of these lines:
    ```
    GEMINI_API_KEY=your_gemini_api_key_here
    ANTHROPIC_API_KEY=your_anthropic_api_key_here
    OPENAI_API_KEY=your_openai_api_key_here
    ```

-4. Save the file and start storygrind
+4. Save the file and launch storygrind

 #### Getting API Keys: